marijan10marijan/sass-exercise-responsive/README.md

+## The project is available at:  https://marijan10marijan.github.io/sass-exercise-responsive/

-## Sass (short for syntactically awesome style sheets) is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
+### Sass (short for syntactically awesome style sheets) is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
-## SassScript is the scripting language itself
+### SassScript is the scripting language itself

-### Sass reduces repetition of CSS and therefore saves time.
+#### Sass reduces repetition of CSS and therefore saves time.

 #### Sass example: